python/typing/docs/spec/literal.rst

     expect_literal_string("hello {}".format(username))  # Not OK

-Other literal types, such as literal integers, are not compatible with ``LiteralString``:
+Other literal types, such as literal integers, are not assignable to ``LiteralString``:

 ::